-If a parent has been awarded legal custody of a child, this means that the parent has the legal authority to make decisions about the child's education, health and upbringing.
+If a parent has been awarded sole legal custody of a child, this means that the parent has the legal authority to make decisions about the child's education, health, and upbringing.
 The parent with legal custody of a child will have the authority to decide which school to send the child to, which religion the child will practice, and what sorts of medical care the child will receive.
 Many states regularly award joint legal custody after a divorce.
 This means that parents will have to cooperate and make joint decisions about their child's upbringing.

-Which type of child custody is used when one parent is unfit to parent a child?
-Sole custody.
+Sole custody is used when one parent is unfit to parent a child.
 A judge can award sole legal or physical custody of a child to one parent.
-Sole physical custody is often awarded in divorce proceedings when it can be shown that one parent is unfit, often due to financial, drug or alcohol problems.
+Sole physical custody is often awarded in divorce proceedings when it can be shown that one parent is unfit, often due to financial, drug, or alcohol problems.
 If one parent has taken to living with a new partner who is deemed unfit to care for or be around the child, then sole physical custody may also be awarded to the other parent.

-If the parents of a child do not live together but share the responsibilities of making decisions about the child or housing the child, they are engaging in joint legal or physical custody of the child.
+If the parents of a child do not live together but share the responsibilities of making decisions about the child or housing the child, they are engaging in the joint legal or physical custody of the child.
 Joint custody can be joint legal custody, joint physical custody, or both joint legal and physical custody.

 For couples that share joint physical custody, it is pretty common for them to share joint legal custody as well.
 However, the opposite is not necessarily the case.
 Parents that share joint legal custody will not always share joint physical custody.